-- From day one we have assumed a requirement for three rigs of differing sail areas to cater for the desired crew weight range: RS Aero 5 – RS Aero 7 – RS Aero 9.
+- Three rigs of differing sail areas to cater for crew weight ranges: Aero 5, Aero 7 and the Aero 9.

-- We have developed rigs with sufficient control to totally flatten and twist the head of the sail upwind reducing the healing moment.
+- Rigs with sufficient control to totally flatten and twist the head of the sail upwind.
+Reducing the healing moment.
 This allows a greater sail area to be carried – a big benefit downwind and in lighter conditions.

-- Working closely with a world-leading carbon fibre tube manufacturer (the largest windsurfer mast and fishing rod manufacturer worldwide) we have produced the three rigs using a common top-mast and boom, yet radically differing stiffness bottom sections that are still compatible with the top-mast.
-The differing bend at deck level and stiffness of the three rigs ensure the boat remains well balanced, without resorting to a permanently pre-bent lower section for the smallest sail.
+- Working closely with a world-leading carbon fibre tube manufacturer RS have produced the three rigs using a common top-mast and boom.
+While radically differing stiffness bottom sections.
+The differing deck-level bend and stiffness of the three rigs ensure the boat is well balanced, without resorting to a permanently pre-bent lower section for the smallest sail.

-- It is worth noting that even with the smallest RS Aero rig the sail-area : hull-weight ratio is significantly higher than most existing hiking single-handers, due to the incredibly light weight of the RS Aero hull.
+- Even with the smallest RS Aero rig the sail-area : hull-weight ratio is significantly higher than most existing hiking single-handers, due to the incredibly light weight of the RS Aero.
 So even the RS Aero 5 enjoys the amazingly responsive feel that makes the boat so exciting.

-- The largest rig is 5.5kg lighter than the equivalent in aluminium alloy and the cutting-edge production method provides for very tight control on mast stiffness and weight.
+- The largest rig is 5.5kg lighter than the equivalent in aluminium alloy and cutting-edge production method provides for tight stiffness and weight control.

-- The RS Aero rig is positioned well forward in the boat to provide for a good distance between the mast and the centre-mainsheet to reduce sheet loads and for ease of gybing, without the risk of snagging associated with a transom led mainsheet.
+- The rig is positioned well forward in the boat to provide a good distance between the mast and the centre-mainsheet to reduce sheet loads and for ease of gybing, without the risk of snagging associated with a transom led mainsheet.

 - This is the greatest area of conflict between styling pressures and the performance requirements of the RS Aero.

-- It is not possible to produce a Mylar sail that will cope with the wide range of mast bend of a responsive carbon rig, in different wind strengths and on different points of sailing.
+- It is not possible to produce a Mylar sail that will cope with the wide range of mast bend of a responsive carbon rig.
 This is due to the lack of bias (diagonal) stretch of the fabric.
 Mylar film is stable in all directions.

 - The RS Aero has a vertical daggerboard for ease of use.

-- The daggerboard is of a glass/carbon construction from CNC milled tooling, to a modern section developed successfully to reduce downwind drag whilst still generating enough lift upwind.
+- The daggerboard is glass/carbon construction from CNC milled tooling, to a modern section.
+Developed to reduce downwind drag whilst still generating enough lift upwind.

-- The unusual profile is designed to fill the daggerboard slot in the hull until the point where the knuckle is reached – minimising drag.
+- The profile is designed to fill the daggerboard hull slot until the point where the knuckle is reached.
+This minimises drag.

 - The tapered tip below the knuckle reduces tip losses.

-- There is some evidence that a leading edge knuckle can provide greater stability of flow – it is not uncommon in birds!
+- Evidence exists that a leading edge knuckle provides greater stability of flow – it is not uncommon in birds!

 - Evolved during testing, the rudder blade’s low drag section and surface area are extremely effective.

-- We have designed a custom, low pressure die cast, high grade alloy stock of minimalist size.
+- The custom-designed, high grade alloy rudder stock is of minimalist size.

 - The rudder blade can be rotated to vertical whilst ashore and is well supported at all angles whilst afloat.